 13. Colwyn Bay – Wales

 Colwyn bay has a long promenade next to the beach.
 There is a pier and further down at Rhos-on-Sea you will find a pretty harbour.
 It is close to the Welsh mountain, Snowdonia, castles and National trust properties.
-It is an idyllic resort said to be the principle location to visit in the area.
+It is an idyllic resort said to be the principal location to visit in the area.

 Plas farm caravan park – Most caravan parks in the area don’t offer touring pitches.
 This site is more inland and a short drive from Colwyn bay.
 It offers lovely large touring pitches set in the beautiful Welsh countryside.
 They also have luxury lodges available to purchase.
 The site itself does not offer any additional facilities to what you’d expect from a touring site.
 It simply looks like a well maintained and picturesque site.